networkoptix/web_packages/packages/webrtc-stream-manager/README.md

 ### Example webRtcUrlFactory function:

-The `WebRTCStreamManager.connect` method takes as a first argument a function that returns the webrtc-tracker endpoint with auth.
+The `WebRTCStreamManager.connect` method takes as a first argument a function that returns the webrtc-tracker endpoint.

 The camera_id query parameters are required, pos is optional.

-Authentication is handled either by cookie authentication before calling `WebRTCStreamManager.connect` or by providing an digest auth key using the auth query param.
+Authentication is handled either by cookie authentication before calling `WebRTCStreamManager.connect` or calling the `WebRTCStreamManager.connectWithAccessToken` with the system scoped access token as the second argument or by providing an digest auth key using the auth query param.

 Cookie authentication is recommended because digest auth is disabled for 2fa enabled systems.